 Taxing sodas is not a new idea.
-It has been mentioned off and on every several years for as long as I have been alive.
+It has been mentioned every several years for as long as I have been alive.
 The idea is that if you tax it enough, it will reduce consumption.
 Well, it worked for tobacco, so it should work for soda, right?
-Taxing soft-drinks may reduce their consumption and sales, but the tax may also have other effects that you might not have considered.
-The problem is that tobacco is one in which there very few alternatives.
-I’m not what you would consider a soda tax fan, but then again I am not a soda fan either.
-I have long railed on both soda taxes as being a poorly conceived notion to punish the drinkers of soda.
-The idea that a sin tax would reduce the sales of sugar-sweetened beverages is bogus because there are multiple alternatives that may even be worse for you than soda.
-New research appears to confirm the notion that soda taxes are unlikely to work.
+Taxing soft drinks may reduce their consumption and sales, but the tax may also have other effects that you might not have considered.
+The problem is that tobacco is one in which there are very few alternatives.
+I’m not what you would consider a soda tax fan, but I am not a soda fan either.
+I have long railed on both soda taxes as being a poorly conceived notion of punishing the drinkers of soda.
+The idea that a sin tax would reduce the sales of sugar-sweetened beverages is bogus because multiple alternatives may even be worse for you than soda.
+New research confirms the notion that soda taxes are unlikely to work.

 The bottom line: Increasing the price of soda will lower soda consumption, but it may just result in the purchase of another less healthy option.
 It may result in more alcohol or juice purchases.
 Further study is needed, but this study is just one more reason to fully analyze any sin taxes before implementation.
 The effects of increased alcohol consumption are of particular concern, but also many of the choices can contain similar or greater amounts of sugar than the taxed beverage.
 If improved health and decreased obesity is the goal, changes in consumption of alcoholic drinks may reinforce or negate the intended effect of the tax.